Avaiga/taipy-doc/docs/relnotes.md

 - `PipelineConfig^` has been deprecated and will be combined with `ScenarioConfig^` in future update.
 - `taipy.create_pipeline()^` has been deprecated.
-- `Pipeline^` concept has been deprecated and many changes will be made in future versions.

 ## Community edition: 2.2